dolbyio-samples/media-app-react-music-mastering/README.md

 Below is a list of steps that show you how to run the app locally.
 In addition to the Music Mastering app, this repository contains a local application server that works with the Music Mastering app to make secure calls to the Music Mastering API.

+Before you get started with running the Music Mastering app, please make sure you have [Yarn](https://yarnpkg.com/) version 2 or later installed.
+NPM is not supported at this time.

 **NOTE**: This application server is for demo purposes only.

 ## Clone the repository